 - Sunday afternoon with triple the time of activities on the Exchange Floor, including booth-browsing, Best Pitch, “How to TREX,” a revamped gaming area, and happy hour

 NTA is adding new features while keeping TREX staples, such as fantastic (and fun) evening networking events, sightseeing tours, and focused gatherings for buyers, tour directors and guides, sellers, Faith Travel Association members, and more.

 “NTA members are all about re-energizing packaged travel using innovative solutions and face-to-face interactions with new and established partners,” Prather says.
 “And Travel Exchange is where it all comes together.”

 Reno will be ripe for business under the Travel Exchange umbrella, where multiday-tour-makers of all types will find new opportunities and connections—plus old friends—in a gorgeous setting.
 Prather says the door is wide open.

 “We invite everyone in the packaged-travel industry to come to Reno-Tahoe.
 Find your next handshake or hug, your next connection or collaboration … your next money-maker.
 Find your Next.”

-To see an overview of the schedule for Travel Exchange ’22 in Reno, Nevada, Nov.
+To see what’s coming for Travel Exchange ’22 in Reno, Nevada, Nov.
 13–16, click here.
-Registration opens in late June.
+Registration is now open.